Mediate Don't Litigate Your Divorce!

 Again, the answer to this question depends on the parties’ combined income as listed on their financial affidavits.
 If it is below $50,000, the parties will each pay $60.
 If their combined income lands between $50,000 and $99,999.99, each party must pay $120.
 Once their combined income reaches six figures, they must pay the private mediator’s hourly rate.
 Private mediators in Central Florida charge between $200-$300 per hour.
 The parties are typically required to split the private mediator’s fee.

 In summary, a divorce mediation can, and often does determine the outcome of your case.
-As your divorce attorney, I will thoroughly prepare you in advance of the mediation.
+As your Orlando divorce mediation attorney, I will thoroughly prepare you for it before it is scheduled.
 When we sit down at the negotiating table, we will know exactly what our first offer will be, and what our minimally acceptable terms are.

 What You Need to Do

 If you are about to become involved in a divorce procedure I encourage you to call AAA Family Law at (407) 260-6001 and make an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

 At the consultation I will listen to your situation, personally answer any questions you may have, outline a plan to achieve your legal objectives and explain what I would do to achieve them.
 I will also quote your my retainer fee.
 In almost every case it will be a flat or fixed fee that you will know before signing any contract or making any payments, not an unpredictable hourly rate.

 Our attorney retainer fee for divorce cases up to the mediation stage ranges between $2,400 and $3,600 depending on its complexity.
 An additional retainer amount is set before the trial if the divorce settlement is not achieved during mediation.
 For an uncontested divorce the fees range from $1,200 to $1,800.
 Read the range of attorney retainer fees charged by AAA Family Law for each type of case in Family Lawyer Retainer Fees.